-- 44.(1) Money received by the First Nation as a deposit to ensure the doing of any act or thing must be held and disposed of in accordance with - (a) the agreement under which the deposit has been paid; and - (b) in the absence of any provisions respecting that matter, any policy or directions of the Council. - (2) The Council must make policies or procedures or give directions in respect of the disposition of deposit money referred to in subsection (1).
+44.(1) Money received by the First Nation as a deposit from regular commerce must be held and disposed of in accordance with

+- (a) the agreement under which the deposit has been paid; and - (b) in the absence of any provisions respecting that matter, any policy or directions of the Council.

+(2) The Council must make policies or procedures or give directions in respect of the disposition of deposit money referred to in subsection (1).